copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 # Row of cells with gap junctions
 ## propagation of pulsating calcium waves in astrocyte networks

-This follows the work of Goldberg *et al.* (1), which uses a model of calcium oscillations induced by IP3 from De Pittà  *et al.* (2), named ChI model, which was an extension of the Li-Rinzel model (3).
+This follows the work of Goldberg *et al.* (1), which uses a model of calcium oscillations induced by IP3 from De Pittà  *et al.* (2), named ChI model, which is an extension of the Li-Rinzel model (3) where IP3 is a variable of the model.
 They create a row of 11 cells (astrocytes) connected laterally by gap junctions that allow transport of IP3 between neighboring cells.
 They then trigger input of IP3 at one cell and check how the calcium waves propagate in the cell network.
 They examine two cases: one with gap junctions that operate like passive diffusion, and another where the kinetics of the gap junctions have a threshold.

 Because this cell topology is a single row, we have to provide the actual specific connectivity in a network file.
 This is because *sbmodelr* allows any arbitratry connections when the user specifies simply a number of cells.
-In Example 1, there is a set of cells that are only connected to the medium (not cell-to-cell).
-In 2 or 3 dimensions, *sbmodelr* assumes a rectangular or cuboid grid of connections.
-But with just a number of cells (1D) the connectivity has to be explicit (this also allows for arbitrary ways of connecting units).
+In 2D or 3D, *sbmodelr* assumes a rectangular or cuboid grid of connections, but with just a number of cells (1D) the connectivity has to be provided explicitly (this allows for completely arbitrary ways of connecting units).
 In this case we have a line of cells, so the content of network file *row_of_11.gv* is:

-``graph row_of_11 {``
+``graph row_of_11 {
-``1 -- 2 -- 3 -- 4 -- 5 -- 6 -- 7 -- 8 -- 9 -- 10 -- 11``
+1 -- 2 -- 3 -- 4 -- 5 -- 6 -- 7 -- 8 -- 9 -- 10 -- 11
-``}``
+}``

 These network files follow the syntax used by the Graphviz software ([DOT language](https://graphviz.org/doc/info/lang.html)), but with the limitation that the nodes have to be identified by numbers.